ddnexus/pagy/lib/javascripts/README.md

 ### pagy-module.js

 The `pagy-module.js` is a ES6 module that exports the `Pagy` object by default, it's only meant to be imported in other modules or into an entry point and needs post processing (polyfilling, minification, bundling, ...).
-It makes sense when your app use something like webpacker, esbuild, parcel, etc.
+It makes sense when your app uses something like webpacker, esbuild, parcel, etc.

 You import it with `import Pagy from "pagy-module"`